avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 For non-cloud native resources, it's worth checking [Borg](https://borgbackup.readthedocs.io/en/stable/index.html)  or [tarsnap](https://www.tarsnap.com/) backups tools.

 ### Logging and monitoring

-Even if we install good security best practices, it is important to monitor and understand what happens in and between our services.
-For this reason, I touch the field of central log collection, metrics and tracing.
+Even if we follow good security best practices, it is important to monitor and understand what happens in and between our services.
+Central log collection helps to keep an eye on your infrastructure via the logs of web servers, applications, operation systems and API calls.
+Thus, potential security problems such as application failure can be pinpointed easily.
+Google Stackdriver and Amazon Cloudwatch are two cloud native examples for cental logging and monitoring.

 ## Securing the Services